cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/tf_start/tf_geting_started.md

 +++

-title = "Create a Blueprint from a Terraform module" description = "Upload a Terraform module and install it." weight = 27 alwaysopen = false
+title = "Upload a Terraform Module" description = "Upload a Terraform module and install it." weight = 27 alwaysopen = false